 6. Adhere to deletion deadlines

 If application documents are to be deleted, the existing retention periods may be contrary to this.
 For example, Paragraph 21 Paragraph 5 AGG (breach of the prohibition of discrimination) grants a period of two months for bringing such action, or the court grants an extension of the time limit.
 So it can certainly be assumed that a justified retention period of three months.
 The danger of an AGG action is not infinite.

 An applicant must indicate a disadvantage for a feature prohibited by the AGG within the two-month period of § 15 para.
 4 AGG.
 If this period has expired, all personal data must be deleted irrevocably.
 This also applies to handwritten notes that z.
 B. during the interview were made.
 The State Commissioner for Data Protection and Freedom of Information Baden-Württemberg (LfDI BW) does not consider storage for more than three months necessary.

 If the company wishes to retain the personal data, ie the application documents, after filling the position for which the applicant has applied, because his profile may be of interest for a later date, the applicant must agree in writing to this further storage (§ 26 para 2 sentence 3 BDSG).

 8. Document data protection

-Regardless of this, the data protection requirements under Article 32 DS-GVO are to be implemented, documented and regularly monitored by the Data Protection Officer and to monitor compliance with the processing used for the system used to store and use the electronic personnel file.
+Regardless of this, the data protection requirements are in accordance with Article 32 DS-GVO security of the processing with regard to the system used to store and use the electronic personnel file to implement, document and regularly check by the data protection officer and monitor their compliance.
 In addition, Art.
-25 DS-GVO (data protection through technology design and privacy-friendly presets) to ensure.
-This applies both to a personnel management system and to the use of an online applicant portal.
+25 GDPR (data protection through technology design and data protection-friendly default settings) must be guaranteed.
+This applies to both a personnel management system and the use of an online applicant portal.